-The goals of COPD alternative treatments are to relieve symptoms and enhance quality of life.
-Alternative treatments can be used in conjunction with standard treatments, but since the actual scientific evidence is generally incomplete, you should always consult your doctor before trying any of these options to avoid complications or potential drug interactions.
+Alternative treatments will not cure COPD, but they may help to relieve symptoms and enhance quality of life.
+Alternative treatments can be used in conjunction with standard treatments.
+However, they have not been proven to be effective in scientific studies, and you should always consult your doctor before trying any of these options to avoid complications or potential drug interactions.

-While scientific evidence is limited, a number of over-the-counter herbs, dietary supplements, and even foods and beverages have shown promise for relieving symptoms common to COPD.
-These can be used in addition to your regular medical treatments, but be sure to talk to your physician about any herbs and supplements you’re taking or plan to take.
-They could trigger side effects or interact with your doctor-prescribed medications or supplements.
+A number of over-the-counter herbs, dietary supplements, and even foods and beverages may be able to help relieve symptoms of COPD.
+These can be used in addition to your regular medical treatments.
+Be sure to talk to your physician before taking any herbs or supplements.
+They could trigger side effects or interact with your medications.

-- Vitamin E has been associated with improved lung function in some studies on COPD sufferers.
+- Vitamin E has been associated with improved lung function in some studies on COPD patients.

-- Antioxidants can help reduce oxidative stress and inflammation, so boost your intake with antioxidant-rich red grapes, green tea, and turmeric, or vegetables such as broccoli, tomatoes, sweet potatoes, and kale.
+- Antioxidants can help reduce oxidative stress and inflammation.
+Foods rich in antioxidants include red grapes, green tea, turmeric, broccoli, tomatoes, sweet potatoes, and kale.

-- Eucalyptus essential oil is known as a common expectorant.
+- Eucalyptus oil is a common expectorant.
 Adding a few drops to your humidifier may help you breathe easier.

-Though clinical research into the benefits of mind/body approaches and COPD remain limited, there is growing evidence that mind/body interactions can help abate some symptoms and enhance overall quality of life.
+There is growing evidence that mind/body interactions can help relieve some symptoms of COPD and enhance overall quality of life.

-Some studies have estimated that nearly 80% of people with severe COPD suffer from depression and anxiety as a result of their condition.
+It is estimated that 40 percent of people with COPD also experience depression and anxiety (Stage, et al., 2006).
 The ongoing stress of living with a serious condition like COPD is enormous.
-Alleviating or reducing the associated negative thoughts, fears, and overall stress should be included as part of an overall treatment protocol.
+Reducing negative thoughts, fears, and overall stress should be included in your routine.
 For many COPD sufferers, relaxation techniques such as meditation, guided imagery, and relaxation therapy can significantly ease symptoms.

-A key aspect of yoga practice is the science of proper, controlled breathing, called pranayama.
+A key aspect of yoga practice is proper, controlled breathing.
 Pranayama includes hundreds of deep-breathing exercises.
-This facet of yoga can significantly help COPD sufferers by teaching them to expand the lungs, promoting deep breathing, and reducing stress.
-Other potentially helpful practices include tai chi, another mind/body approach used to enhance overall health and wellness.
+This facet of yoga can significantly help COPD sufferers by teaching them to expand their lungs thus promoting deep breathing and reducing stress.

 This technique, used in traditional Chinese medicine, involves placing very thin needles in strategic points on the body.
 Some studies have shown that people with COPD found relief from some symptoms with the use of acupuncture.
-Acupressure, based on the same schema as acupuncture but using pressure instead of needles, can achieve a similar effect.
+Acupressure is based on the same idea but uses pressure instead of needles.
+Similar results can be achieved.